How To Pass The Genuine Vacancy Test For Tier 2 General Visa Applications

 Unfortunately there seems to be no ability to appeal the refusal by the Home Office to allow the Certificate of Sponsorship (CoS) to be allocated, in this instance, a new application will need to be made.
 Before making the new application, why not get in touch with our immigration specialists who may be able to offer you some useful practical guidance to avoiding another refusal?
 Our years of expertise could come in very useful when it comes to the process of making a new application for a Certificate of Sponsorship (CoS).

 You must think carefully before making another application, you may be putting yourself and your business in jeopardy if you do not fix the concerns that the Home Office has about either the vacancy or applicant.
 With this in mind, call us today and let us guide you in the right direction - your Tier 2 Sponsor Licence is vital to your business, do not risk it.

 If you need more help with the Genuine Vacancy Test or indeed any other immigration query then please get in touch.
-Our experienced immigration specialists can help with any and all UK immigration queries.
+Our experienced immigration solicitors can help with any and all UK immigration queries.
 We can help to bring a quick and effective resolution to your query and offer you advice and support every step of the way.
-So don’t struggle in silence, get in touch today and let our immigration specialists help you to get the resolution that you need.
+So don't struggle in silence, get in touch today and let our immigration specialists help you to get the resolution that you need.